reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 What's happening in this code?

-In the first two lines we create two `Robot` objects.
+In the first two lines, we create two `Robot` objects.

 In the next line, we create an `Arena` object, using the previously discussed constructor `Arena()` that expects two robots as input.
 We pass in the two robot objects we created earlier.